powerhousepro69/videoinfox/readme.md

 <br />
 DOWNLOAD LIST MENU WITH DOWNLOAD QUEUE

-CREATE USER LISTS AND ADD URL'S TO THEM WITHOUT LEAVING YOUR GUI.
+CREATE UNLIMITED USER LISTS AND ADD VIDEO URL'S TO THE LIST TO DOWNLOAD.
+ADD VIDEO URL'S TO A USER SET LIST WITH THE videoinfox -l GUI KEYBOARD SHORTCUT.
+LOAD UNLIMITED USER LISTS INTO THE DOWNLOAD QUEUE FOR BATCH DOWNLOAD.

 ![download list menu](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DOWNLOAD-LIST.png)